Adampur: Geography

 Adampur Doaba is located at 31.43°N 75.72°E. It has an average elevation of 233 metres (764 feet).
 It is located at a distance of 24 km from its district headquarters Jalandhar and approximately 26 km from Hoshiarpur.
 The nearest hill station is Dharamshala which is the headquarters of the Dalai Lama.
 Another hill-station around Adampur is McLeodganj.
 The Main Bazaar is the main market and one of the best areas to live in and around the town.

 It is situated in the center of Punjab and its two main cities, Jalandhar and Hoshiarpur.

 The clock tower of Adampur and Punjab Khadi Mandal are some of the oldest buildings of this town.
 The Khadi Bhandar was inaugurated by Mahatma Gandhi.

 The Adampur Air Force Station was built by the British in the early 1900s and is the second largest Air Force base in India.
 The domestic airport of Jalandhar is also situated at Adampur.

 The railway line which runs through Adampur was constructed by the British in 1902.
 Adampur train station was built, which was later renamed Khurdpur due to the close proximity of the Air Force base.

+History

+According to the history the town was founded by a person named Rahi who was a Jatt of Litt Clan and originally named it Raipur Litt\Raipur Littan, later Bhaun Jatts took possession of the town and sold it to a pathan named Adam Khan who was from the Village Dhogri & he renamed it to Adampur.